zerotype19/geodude/apps/app/src/content/scoring-guide.md

 ### A10 — AI Overviews readiness (4) {#a10-ai-overviews-readiness}

-**Checks:** Clear task framing, steps/pros-cons/safety notes, at least one credible external citation.
+**Checks:** Clear task framing, steps/pros-cons/safety notes, includes a short 'Sources' section with credible outbound references.
 **Win:** Add a "Summary" + "Steps" + "Considerations/Safety" + "Sources" section.
 **Tooltip:** *"Complete, safe, and well-cited answer for AIO."*

+**Note:** Google continues to evolve how AI Overviews select and link sources.
+Inclusion may change over time even for compliant pages.
+Monitor traffic and impression shifts across updates.

 ### A11 — Render Visibility (SPA Risk) (10) {#a11-render-visibility-spa-risk}